Plain English

 Industrial Policy (CHIPS, IRA)

-Industrial policy is when the government deliberately supports specific industries or sectors through subsidies, tax bre…
+Industrial policy is when the government actively supports specific industries or sectors through subsidies, tax breaks,…

 Inflation

-Inflation is when the prices of everyday things—groceries, gas, rent—go up over time, so your money buys less than it us…
+Inflation is when the prices of things you buy—groceries, gas, rent—go up over time, so your money buys less than it use…

 Inverted Yield Curve